Laf111/CEMU-Batch-Framework/README.md

 If you edit the source code, use a text editor that doesn't change ANSI files format to UTF8!

-I recommend to not clone the repository : use the last released version
+I recommend to not clone the repository : use the last released version.

 But if you clone the repository anyway, take care that some files might be encoded in UTF8.
 You might use the script ./tools/fixBatFiles.bat (used to produce a release) to force the ANSI encoding and remove trailing spaces in all files (this script also put files in read only).